 A nature strip is the piece of public land between the paved footpath and the kerb.
 A nature strip can be a grassed area or a footpath cutout with a tree or plants.

-Council has a Street Landscape Strategy (DOC 5Mb) that aims to continually improve the street landscape in Moreland, including nature strips.
+Council Urban Forest Strategy 2017-27 (DOC 20Mb) aims to continually improve the street landscape in Moreland, including nature strips.

 Maintaining your nature strip

 It is the responsibility of residents to maintain the nature strip in front of their home to make sure that pedestrians have access to the entire width of a footpath.

 This typically involves regular mowing, weeding, cutting the edges and picking up litter.

 Contact Council if the level of your nature strip has dropped more than 40mm below the footpath height or is raised more than 50mm.
 Council investigates and reinstates nature strips upon request.

 Upon request, Council will investigate and reinstate nature strips where the levels have dropped more than 40mm below the footpath height or are raised more than 50mm.
 Work to reinstate a nature strip is usually carried out in May, September or October to take advantage of cooler conditions which encourage grass growth.

 Council is responsible for the selection, supply and maintenance of street trees which are planted on nature strips.